QDL123/Periplus/README.md

 Any system using Periplus will consist of 4 components: the vector database, a database proxy which allows Periplus to load data from the database, a Periplus instance, and a client application.

-![Example Periplus App Architecture](assets/periplus-architecture-with-background.png) Example architecture of an application using Periplus
+![Example Periplus App Architecture](assets/periplus-architecture-with-background.png)

+Example architecture of an application using Periplus.

 ### The Vector Database
 Any vector database that allows for looking up data by a unique identifier (virtually all of them) will work.
-Periplus is designed to be most beneficial when working with really large vector collectons (billion-scale) where the index has to mostly live on the file system as opposed to RAM, although that's not a requirement.
+Periplus is designed to be most beneficial when working with really large vector collectons (billion-scale) where the index has to live on the file system as opposed to RAM, although that's not a requirement.

 ### The Vector Database Proxy
 The vector database proxy's purpose is to provide a consistent interface for Periplus to interact with the vector database through.
 The proxy must implement a REST interface which accepts POST requests of the following form: